L78k3/grimmora/Scratchpad.md

 I know how to get in and out of the city with sneaky spot.
 Walls are low enough for us to bilet bigger people over.
 Would have to be done in the dead of night.

+Moved over to sneaky through wall, me and